 - unsalted butter

-- Maple syrup, powdered sugar and additional strawberries for serving
+- Maple syrup, confectioners' sugar and additional strawberries for serving

 *I have used all sorts of bread for this recipe.
 I have used regular-old sliced sandwich bread, or day old batard.
 Whatever you have on hand will work, just make a sandwich instead of stuffed.